purescript-contrib/pulp/README.md

 ### Building Documentation

-PureScript has an inline syntax for documentation, which can be extracted into Markdown files using the `purs docs` command. `pulp` provides the `pulp docs` command to make this process easy:
+PureScript has an inline syntax for documentation, which can be extracted into Markdown or HTML files using the `purs docs` command. `pulp` provides the `pulp docs` command to make this process easy:

 ```sh